Wei-Parker-Guo/RayTracer/README.md

 This sets the display height of the viewport to be n pixels. n is a positive nozero integer.

+• **-mpbs n**

+This sets the display/calculation domain of a multi-threading block, bigger number actually boosts speed since we are rasterizing less often. n is a positive nonzero integer.

 • **-hfov f**

 This sets the the horizontal field of view angle for the camera in degrees.
 A recommended value is 54.43 for human eyes. f is a positive nonzero float.